-A. Within the last 2 years, soil samples from the vineyard have been analyzed for p EC, CEC, OM, and base saturation AND the results are incorporated into t nutrient management plan.
-B. Within the last 4 years, soil samples from the vineyard have been analyzed for p EC, CEC, OM, and base saturation AND the results are incorporated into t nutrient management plan.
-C. Within the last 6 years, soil samples from the vineyard have been analyzed for p EC, CEC, OM and base saturation.
-H, 1 D. Soil samples from the vineyard have not been analyzed for general scharacteristics for over 6 years .
-0 lio
+A. Within the last 2 years, soil samples from the vineyard have been analyzed EC, CEC, OM, and base saturation AND the results are incorporated in nutrient management plan.
+3 B. Within the last 4 years, soil samples from the vineyard have been analyzed EC, CEC, OM, and base saturation AND the results are incorporated in nutrient management plan.
+2 C. Within the last 6 years, soil samples from the vineyard have been analyzed EC, CEC, OM and base saturation. for pH, 1 D. Soil samples from the vineyard have not been analyzed for gener characteristics for over 6 years. ral soil 0

-Scope: Individual vineyard management units submitted for Lodi Rules certification.
+Scope: Individual vineyard management units submitted for LODI RULES certification.